 - Healthcare fraud: In order to save money, seniors may order drugs from overseas to be delivered by mail.
-These drugs may not be what they claim to be, or they are simply never delivered at all.
+These drugs may not be what they claim to be, or they simply may not be delivered at all.

 - Land fraud: Seniors looking for a warmer place to retire may fall victim to land fraud scammers.
-They receive a real estate brochure in the mail advertising land in another state being sold at a bargain.
+They receive a real estate brochure in the mail advertising land being sold at a bargain in another state.
 In reality, the land is a bad deal, not worth the advertised price, or worse.
 Sometimes the land and the contract are fake.

-- Inheritance scams: Victims are notified that they have inherited money, but need to send payment for "taxes and fees" before payment.
+- Inheritance scams: Victims are notified that they have inherited money but need to send payment for taxes and fees before collecting the money.

 - Paying for free services: Victims receive letters offering to do for a fee what the senior could do themselves for free, such as putting their name on a do-not-call registry.

 - Charitable giving fraud: Seniors are often very charitable.
 They can fall prey to fake charities and fraudulent requests for political contributions.

 - Sweepstakes fraud: The recipient is asked to pay money before receiving their "free" prize.